 If you didn’t get your fill of surfing in Bali, you can catch some pretty gnarly waves on the southwest corner of Gili T. There are several surf schools that will provide lessons or rent you a board.

-I had some great dives while in Gili T!
+This Gili Trawangan travel guide wouldn’t be complete unless I mentioned the amazing diving options around Gili T. I had some great dives here!
 With dive sites like Shark Point and Halik, you are bound to see some awesome marine life.

 There are so many amazing dive schools on the island but it’s important to do your research and pick a safe and reputable one.
 Many of the dive companies will allow you to pick the dive site, but this is a huge red flag as any good dive school will check currents and other factors before committing to a dive site.
 Just trust your gut and do a little reading before you head out.
 Alex in Wanderland has an in-depth guide to diving on the island that can help you choose!